Zachary Lagha: 2024–25 season: Second Four Continents bronze

 With the rhythm dance theme for the season being "Social Dances and Styles of the 1950s, 1960s and 1970s," the team opted to reprise a theme they had used at the pre-novice level in the 2013–14 season, the Austin Powers franchise.
 Lajoie explained that they "did it when we were 12 years old, so it's good memories for us."
 Their free dance used the Disturbed cover of Simon & Garfunkel's "The Sound of Silence".

 In early September, Lajoie suffered a concussion in training after being accidentally elbowed in the head by Lagha.
 Due to this injury, they withdrew from both of their Challenger assignments, the 2024 CS Nebelhorn Trophy and the 2024 CS Budapest Trophy.

 After missing two weeks of training, they returned to the ice in a "slow and deliberate" manner, and were able to compete at their first Grand Prix assignment, the 2024 Skate Canada International in Halifax.
 Lagha fell in the rhythm dance, but they still finished second in the segment as it had not been on a technical element.
 Lajoie remarked that she had fallen in the same part of the program in practices, and said they would revise the choreography afterward.
 They went on to finish second in the free dance as well, taking the silver medal.
 Lagha would later reveal that he had discovered his skates had been over-sharpened.

-They went on to win a second silver medal at the 2024 Cup of China, their results qualifying them for the 2024–25 Grand Prix Final in Grenoble.
+They went on to win a second silver medal at the 2024 Cup of China.
+Their results qualified them for the 2024–25 Grand Prix Final in Grenoble.
 At the Final, Lajoie/Lagha finished an unexpected fourth, narrowly defeating Canadian champions Piper Gilles and Paul Poirier for the first time after the latter had a fall in the rhythm dance.